VibrantHawaii/wix-badging/README.md

 * Manually create the databases in Wix
   * Set the badge images to refer to the correct badge image as a new Media Gallery for each badge image, containing one badge image per media gallery
 * Create an account for [emailJS](https://www.emailjs.com/)
-* Create a emailJS template:
+* Create an emailJS template for contacting a learner:
     * Template ID: _badging_contact_learner_
     * Reply To: _{{enquirer_email}}_
     * Subject: _Vibrant Hawaii: New message from {{enquirer_name}}: {{enquirer_email}}_